ObjGTK/ObjGTKGen/README.md

-CoreGTKGen
+ObjGTKGen
 ==========

-The CoreGTK website can be found at: http://www.coregtk.org/
+ObjGTKGen is a utility that generates Objective-C language bindings for ObjGTK using GObject Introspection (parsing GIR files).
+ObjGTKGen is free software, licensed under the GNU LGPL.

-CoreGTKGen is a utility that generates Objective-C language bindings for CoreGTK using GObject Introspection.
-CoreGTKGen is free software, licensed under the GNU LGPL.
+ObjGTK is the GTK+-3.0 framework for ObjFW based on [ObjFW](https://objfw.nil.im/) by Jonathan Schleifer and [CoreGTK](https://github.com/coregtk)(Gen) by Tyler Burton.

-Please see the wiki for more information.
+The ObjGTK code base is compatible with the Objective C dialect of GCC ("Objective C 2.0") as introduced as of Mac OS X 10.5.
+So there is no need to use clang.
+There are plans to create a branch that delivers advanced support of clang language features, especially memory management via Automatic Reference Counting (ARC).